EmmanuelMald/GPT-Insights-Azure-Functions/README.md

     cd open-ai-function
     npm install

+### 5. Generate a valid API KEY in OpenAI

+If you have a free account, even if you generate an API KEY, you will need to add some credits to use the API.
+I recommend add 5 USD.
+Nevertheless, the calls to the API costs a lot less than that.

+You can create the API KEY [here](https://platform.openai.com/account/api-keys).

+After generating the API KEY, create a .env file in the open-ai-functions folder, and write the environment variable:

+    OPENAI_API_KEY="your_api_key"

+*.env files are not (and should not) commited in this repository.*

-Having these 4 requirements, you will be ready to test the Azure Function locally.
+Having these 5 requirements, you will be ready to test the Azure Function locally.

 ## How to Start Azure Functions locally